This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical malpractice lawyers offer potential clients free initial consultations to answer questions, review the case, and provide some advice.
 To find the right lawyer for your family, use these consultations to interview at least a few different individuals or firms.

 Choose a lawyer specializing in medical malpractice who has worked on and won birth injury cases.
 They should be able to show you past wins and satisfied past clients with situations similar to yours.
-They should also have the time and resources to devote to your case, be open and honest about the possible results, and offer contingency payment, so you pay no fees until they win.

 Cerebral Palsy Medical Care and Resources in Wichita